demoiosapps/clock/README.md

 ### Usage

-Just use like any regular view in storyboard.
+Just use it like any regular view in storyboard.

 You can start clock from any time.
 ```Swift